 2 T. almond butter (or any unsweetened nut butter)

 1 T. soft organic butter

 (You may choose to add shredded coconut, chopped nuts, etc. to this candy mix.)

 Combine all ingredients but chocolate chips.
-Mix well and form into 1 inch balls.
-Melt the chocolate or carob chips in a sauce pan under low heat.
+Mix well and form into 1-inch balls.
+Melt the chocolate or carob chips in a saucepan under low heat.
 Stir until smooth then dip/roll the candy balls in the melted chocolate.
 Place coated balls on wax paper and chill until firm.
-Makes aprox.
-2 dozen balls.
+Makes approx. 2 dozen balls.

 Banana Chocolate Shakes For Two